 - Love You Forever by Sheila McGraw and Robert N. Munsch is a marvelously sappy book.
 Since this wasn’t published until (I think) sometime in the 1980’s, it obviously isn’t one I remember from my own childhood, but it’s a lovely one for any parent and child.

 - Heckedy Peg by Audrey Wood.
-We checked this book out of the library, attracted by the beautiful illustrations by Don Wood, the author's spouse.
-Katie loved it so much we bought our own copy, and it's a good thing we got the hard cover edition, as it has been read many times!
+We checked this book out of the library, attracted by the beautiful illustrations by Don Wood, the author’s spouse.
+Katie loved it so much we bought our own copy.
+It’s a good thing we got the hard cover edition, as it was read many times.
+Now Esther likes it.

 - Where the Wild Things Are by Maurice Sendak (and just about anything else by him).